-Simply grab your tent, get outside and set up camp anywhere with a nice view.
+Simply grab your tent, go outside and set up camp anywhere with a nice view.
 That would be amazing… but it’s unfortunately not as easy as you might imagine.
-Because in many European countries, wild camping is prohibited or is subject to strict regulations.
-Plus, since there is no single Europe-wide rule, you may get into some trouble with the local law enforcement agents.
-So, we’ve decided to take a closer look at Germany’s extended neighbouring countries and will give you a few tips on how wild camping is regulated in the individual countries.
+In many European countries, wild camping is prohibited or is subject to strict regulations.
+Plus, since there is no single Europe-wide rule, so you may get into some trouble with the local law enforcement agents.
+We’ve decided to take a closer look at Germany’s extended neighbouring countries and will give you a few tips on how wild camping is regulated in the individual countries.

 In some cases, however, the legal situation is unclear and it’s sometimes hard to keep an overview without having spent years in law school.
 In addition, different municipalities or regions within individual countries have different regulations.
 So, in extreme cases, what was clearly allowed is now completely forbidden and vice versa.
 Our list is by no means complete.
 And, if you don’t feel like ruining your vacation budget with a hefty fine or locked up for a night, you should definitely inform yourself before your trip on your destination’s rules.